twiddly-forks/Lapis-K/README.md

 Trivia
 -------------------------------

-I decided to name the script Lapis-K because Lapis Lazuli is the name of a blue color.
-The K was intended to be a C at the first place which stands for Cube (like White Cube, a beta design for pixiv), but I didn't like the look of the C, thus K since they have more or less the same sound.
+I decided to name the script <i>Lapis-K</i> because Lapis Lazuli is the name of a blue color.
+The <i>K</i> was intended to be a C in the first place which stands for Cube (like White Cube, a beta design for pixiv), but I didn't like the look of the C, thus K since they have more or less the same sound.

 Report